andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 ## Why Vert.x Has the Right Mix

-All this is well and good, but Netty (the reactor library used by Vert.x) has been around for years, and all Vert.x is, is a remix of Netty and Hazelcast!
-Well, you *might* say that, but the reality of all software is that it's about having the right balance and accentuations that takes a framework from being useful to being radically more effective.

-While the JVM and Java have had what is one of the [highest performance reactor implementations around](http://vertxproject.wordpress.com/2012/05/09/vert-x-vs-node-js-simple-http-benchmarks/) in Netty--which predates Node.js by years--they've been lacking a good language to go with their good reactor.
-Additionally, few developers actually like the Java language, and Netty, while well architected and quite fast, requires a staggering amount of boilerplate code to write even simple servers in.
-The learning curve is slow and painful.
+One might say that if all Vert.x consists of is Netty+Hazelcast, that it's nothing revolutionary.
+The reality is that Vert.x gets the API right, which most of the existing JVM tools get very.... very... wrong.
+Even simple services in Netty takes large amounts of code, an inordinate of factories, providers, and threadpools must be created just to do simple things.
+Mixing all this up with languages like jruby is just prohibitively painful.
+APIs can be as hard to design as implementations are to write!

-The secret sauce is in Vert.x's leveraging of the high performance implementations of Ruby, Javascript, and Groovy, integrating them into a single Vert.x executable.
-They've figured out a way to let developers write high-performance code on the JVM without knowing much about the JVM or its ecosystem at all.
+On top of the API, the other half of the secret sauce is in Vert.x's leveraging of high performance implementations of Ruby, Javascript, and Groovy.
+By integrating them into a single Vert.x executable, they've given developers the ability to write high-performance code on the JVM without knowing much about the JVM or its ecosystem at all.
 Vert.x can run *any* of those languages directly.
 Furthermore, since Vert.x is just a library, any JVM language can leverage it.
 On top of that, the entire universe of JVM libraries, concurrency APIs, and tooling is available to developers.

 I'm also glad to see that Vert.x has made [documentation](http://vertx.io/docs.html) a high priority.
 Many open-source projects flounder here, failing to pick up steam as users too confused to use it.
 By building a great site and set of docs they've set themselves up for success.

-Additionally, for those who are even more keen on high concurrency, Vert.x plays well with Scala and Clojure.
+For those who are even more keen on high concurrency, Vert.x plays well with Scala and Clojure.
 These are both languages that were designed for multicore, something that cannot be said for JavaScript.

-Oh, and one last thing about the JVM.
-The JVM comes with some fantastic tooling, the likes of which few other languages have.
-From debuggers, to profilers, to alternate VM implementations, the JVM has the tools to keep high-scale sites running.
+Lastly, Vert.x has deep reliance on event driven programming.
+By leveraging Hazelcast, a high performance, network and in-memory event bus, encapsulation and single responsibility can be archieved simply and cleanly.
+This works particularly well when integrating async socket logic with synchronous background threads.

 ## Why Ruby and Python are Ill Suited for Hybrid Concurrency